MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

 - Export the alerts to Excel for further analysis.
 - Modify how the alerts are presented by including or excluding columns, how to group alerts, customized to your personal needs.

 To perform these actions, hover your mouse over the widget, and click on the ellipsis **...** on the top right corner of the widget.
-This will display actions available for the widget.
+This will display the following actions available for the widget:

    * Select **Set resolution state** and select one or multiple alerts by selecting the checkbox in the first column on the left, for each alert resolution state you're going to change.
 Select the resolution state from the dropdown list and select **Save**.
    * Select **Export to Excel** to export the alert data to an Excel file.